gwb84/GCD_coure_project/codebook.md

 timeBodyGyroJerkMean

 All variables representing means and standard deviations are extracted in run_analysis.R
-run_analysis.R then computes the mean of each of these variables for each of 6 activities
+run_analysis.R then computes the mean of each of these variables for each of 6 activities for each of the 30 study participants

 mean: Mean value
 std: Standard deviation